Making Bias Binding Tutorial

 - Disappearing ink pen

 First fold your square of fabric along the bias.
 This is the same as folding it on the diagonal.
 After pressing the diagonal fold cut along that line.

 Take the cut piece and lay the straight grain of the cut piece over the straight grain of the remaining piece right sides together and sew the two pieces together using a ¼ inch seam.

 After sewing the two pieces together, press the seam open so it looks like a giant trapezoid.

 Turn the entire panel to the wrong side.
 Take out your see through ruler and begin to mark lines.
 Mark the lines along the long edges of the trapezoid as this is the bias edge.
 Double fold bias tape requires that your lines be 4 x the final width of your bias tape apart.
 So if you want your bias tape to be ½” wide then you will need to multiply 4 X your final width of 1/2” which equals 2” apart.
 If you are making single fold bias tape you will need to make the lines 2 times the final width of your tape.

 Once you have drawn the lines fold the fabric so the short ends meet but the lines are offset by one line.
 This will leave one line not having a corresponding line on the end.
 It will seem a bit wonky but it is correct.
-Sew the two ends right sides together so that you have made a tube.
+Sew the two ends right sides together so that you have made a tube with an offset line on the end.
 Once the tube has been created start cutting down the offset line so that you are creating one long line of bias cut fabric.
 Take care not to cut the fabric below.
 Remember you are only cutting the top layer of the tube as you go around it in a spiral.

 Once you have finished cutting the lines you should have a pile of unfolded bias binding.